akharrou/mkdocs-markdown/docs/Transclusion - mkdw,nts,ksa,2020-1106110332.md

             - macros
         ```

-        !!! success "You can create your own macro that includes parts of a file"
+        !!! warning "Doesn't support including parts of a file, but you can create a custom macro that does just that."

-        !!! fail "Gives unexpected behavior when fenced and/or indented"
+        !!! warning "Doesn't support indentations, but you can create a custom macro that does just that."

 ## Examples

-=== "Include file"
+=== "Include entire file"

     In
     : <space>